 The Thruway Authority will transition to cashless tolling system-wide in 2020.
 Cashless tolling reduces congestion, improves traffic flow, is better for the environment, and allows for non-stop travel on New York’s toll roads, bridges and tunnels.

-Along with the conversion of the Harriman Toll Barrier, the remaining fixed toll barriers in the lower Hudson Valley will convert to cashless tolling by the end of 2018.
-This includes Yonkers (I-87), New Rochelle (I-95) and Spring Valley (I-87-Commercial Traffic Only).
+Along with the conversion of the Harriman Toll Barrier and Yonkers Toll Barrier, the remaining fixed toll barriers in the lower Hudson Valley will convert to cashless tolling by the end of 2018.
+This includes New Rochelle (I-95) and Spring Valley (I-87-Commercial Traffic Only).
 Altogether these four toll barriers represent 22 percent of total traffic volume on the Thruway system.
 The conversion to cashless tolling is expected to save each commuter approximately 200 minutes annually.

 Green Pass for Hybrids

 As part of the Thruway Authority's (Authority) continued commitment to Environmental Stewardship, the Authority offers a Green Pass Discount Plan for E-ZPass customers who own hybrid vehicles.
 This plan offers a special 10% discount to hybrid vehicles that get at least 45 miles to the gallon and meet certain emissions standards.
 To find out more information on this program, please visit the Green Pass Discount Plan page.